ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 ```

 ### Testing the access to the application
 The ingress will look at the HTTP header for the Host variable.
-As an alternate you can add in your local host resolution `/etc/hosts` the host name mapped to the cluster proxy IP address.
+As an alternate you can add in your local host resolution `/etc/hosts` file, the host name mapped to the cluster proxy IP address (e.g. 172.16.40.31).

 To see the exposed WSDL:
 ```
-curl -k -H "Host:case.dal.local" http://172.16.40.31/dal/inventory/ws?wsdl
+curl -k -H "Host:case.dal.local" http://172.16.40.31/inventory/ws?wsdl
 ```

 Then to be sure the access to the database via the service we have developed a small script which is doing a SOAP call using `curl`.
 Go to src/test/scripts and then execute `./getItemByIdDALICP.sh` you should get the item 13408 from the data as an example.